 "Safer sex" is the term for sex with a low risk of transmitting HIV.
-There are many kinds of safer sex, such as petting, oral sex-if you refrain from taking sperm in your mouth-and sex with sex toys.
+There are many kinds of safer sex, such as petting, oral sex-if you refrain from taking sperm in your mouth-, anal- and vaginalsex with a condom and sex with sex toys.